Adapted from Facebook Post of August 21, 2019

 The county Republican parties?
 Most are barely supported by the state organization yet in their isolation most members have valiantly forged ahead anyway, proud in their conservatism and their support of our President.

-In any case, it’s within the county organizations that Oregon GOP power lies.
+In any case, it’s within the county organizations that any Oregon GOP power lies.

 So, how many will “get” what I am saying here?
-Maybe only ten percent of the Executive Committee, but probably fifty percent of the Central Committee.
+Maybe only ten percent of the Executive Committee, but certainly fifty percent of the Central Committee.
 The 701,000 base?
-I’d say ninety percent agree.
-These are Oregonians who have been powerless and have had nowhere to go.
+I’d say ninety percent agree: these hundreds of thousands of Oregonians have been powerless and have had nowhere to go.

 Our Republican Party has been hijacked – and then neutered – by just a handful of Republicans who don’t think like we think.